Ford Transit Courier van review

-Much of the switchgear in the cab is lifted from Ford passenger cars and although the instrument cluster looks sharp and the quality is strong by van standards, the cluster of buttons at the centre of the dash does look cluttered.
-The console that governs the ventilation system lower down on the centre console is also a little fiddly to use thanks to its small buttons.
+Much of the switchgear in the cab is lifted from Ford passenger cars, and an update in 2019 introduced Ford's Sync3 touchscreen infotainment system, which decluttered the centre console significantly.
+However, the switches that govern the ventilation system lower down on the centre console are still a little fiddly to use thanks to the small buttons.

-Space for the driver and front passenger are far better than you’d expect in a van of this size and It’s the same story for storage space.
-The deep storage bin between the front seats is backed-up by a large door pockets and a decent glovebox.
-Trend models get an overhead storage shelf and more space under the passenger seat while all models without built-in sat-nav get a clever mobile device dock that will hold and charge your phone, tablet or portable sat-nav system.
+Space for the driver and front passenger are far better than you’d expect in a van of this size and it’s the same story for storage space.
+The deep storage bin between the front seats is backed-up by large door pockets and a decent glovebox.
+Trend models get an overhead storage shelf and more space under the passenger seat.